-Coupled with this is the fact that it is not a game of sheer luck; it features an element of tact and skill, which stands in contrast to slot machine gameplay.
-With the right jacks or better strategy, players stand a higher chance of winning big in Jacks or Better.
+Coupled with this, it is not a game of sheer luck; it features an element of tact and skill, which stands in contrast to slot machine gameplay.
+With the suitable jacks or better strategy, players stand a higher chance of winning big in Jacks or Better.

 How to Play Jacks or Better Poker

 Most games that require a player to compete against the house end up with nearly impossible wins and subsequent payouts in the long run.
-However, if played well, video poker can have quite some impressive payouts.
-This is especially so if the gameplay is coupled with a great Jacks or Better casino comp-schedule since this arrangement comes with quite some lucrative freebies.
+However, video poker can have payouts if played well, especially if the gameplay is coupled with a Jacks or Better casino comp schedule.
+In addition, this arrangement often comes with some freebies.

-To play Jacks or Better, be sure to follow the few and straightforward steps below:
+To play Jacks or Better, be sure to follow the few straightforward steps below:

 Pick your credit choice from the range of one-five available on the hand.
 These credits are worth anything from $0.25 per given piece, all dependent on the machine you are playing on.

 The computer deals a player with 5 cards, and the player then chooses which card they would like to keep and which ones they’d like to discard in exchange for new ones, just as is the case with Five-Card draw Poker Jacks or Better.